amperka/Octoliner/API.md

 ### `uint16_t analogRead(uint8_t channel)`

 Reads the lightness signal from the given `channel`.
 Returns an integer in the range [0; 4096] as a result.
 The `channel` value is expected to be from `0` to `7`.
-Channel numbers is printed on board.
+The channel numbers are printed on the board.

 - The more light reflected (more like white), the closer the value to `0`.
 - The less light reflected (more like black), the closer the value to `4096`.